MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/publish-extension.md

 1. Toggle individual markets to exclude each one or select **Unselect all** and then add individual markets of your choice.

    You can change the markets where your extension is offered.
 A user who installs your extension while it's available in the user's market retains access to your extension.
 However, the user doesn't have access to any future updates that are submitted to the Microsoft Edge Add-ons website.

-1. Click **Save & Continue** to continue to the **Properties** section.
+1. Click the **Save & Continue** button.

+   The **Properties** webpage opens.

 <!-- ========================================================================== -->
-## Step 4: Select Properties for your extension
+## Step 4: Enter Properties describing your extension

-On the **Properties** page for the extension, enter the following information to specify properties of your extension.
+On the **Properties** webpage for the extension, enter the following information to specify properties of your extension.
 The properties are displayed to users at the Microsoft Edge Add-ons website.

 | Property name | Required? | Description |
 |---|---|---|